HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 This is why players who rely almost exclusively on heavy topspin groundstrokes — a style the clay-court season actively rewards and reinforces — often find Wimbledon the most technically disorienting adjustment of the year.
 Their primary weapon has been partially disarmed.

 The practical response is to flatten shots out.
-Flat, penetrating shots that stay low are far more effective at rushing your opponent.
+Flat, penetrating shots that stay low are far more effective at rushing an opponent.
 This requires a different swing path and a different contact point than heavy topspin, and players who have not practiced flat driving groundstrokes regularly throughout the year must recalibrate quickly in the few weeks between Roland Garros and Wimbledon.

 Movement: No Sliding, More Stability

-Clay court movement and grass court movement are almost opposites.
+Clay-court movement and grass-court movement are almost opposites.
 On clay, sliding into groundstrokes is not just permitted but necessary — the loose surface encourages and enables it.
 On grass, sliding is dangerous.

 The footwork adjustment required for grass is one of the most physically demanding aspects of the transition from the clay season.
-Moving on grass is about balance and precision, not sliding.
+The surface is unforgiving of mistimed steps — slips and falls are more common at Wimbledon than at any other Grand Slam.

 The requirement to stay low — bending the knees deeply to get down to the level of a skidding ball — is physically taxing in a different way from clay.
 On clay, the muscular challenge is endurance across long rallies.